goodtune/vitriolic/README.md

 Trump's campaign to become American President, it seemed like a pretty good fit.

-As at time of authoring this document I have no idea if he'll win the election.
+~~As at time of authoring this document I have no idea if he'll win the election.~~

+This project will now forever remind me of the day that America shat the bed.

 ## Former band members